Alzheimer's and Dementia Home Care Tips for SW Fort Worth/Burleson Families

 Sundowning — the increase in confusion, agitation, and restlessness that often occurs in the late afternoon and early evening — is one of the most challenging aspects of dementia care.
 For families in Summer Creek and Hidden Creek managing care at home, sundowning can feel unpredictable and exhausting.

-Wandering is a serious safety concern — approximately 60% of people with dementia will wander at some point.
-Families managing care at home should enroll their loved one in the Alzheimer's Association's MedicAlert Safe Return program and consider GPS tracking devices worn as a watch or embedded in a shoe sole.
-Caregivers should also communicate with neighbors so that nearby residents know to contact the family if the person is seen outside alone.
+Wandering is a serious safety concern.
+Approximately 60% of people with dementia will wander at some point.
+Families should enroll their loved one in the Alzheimer's Association's MedicAlert Safe Return program and consider GPS tracking devices.
+Communicate with neighbors in Hidden Creek, Briar Meadow, and nearby streets so that people nearby know to call the family if the person is seen outside alone.

 Daily Life Support Strategies That Preserve Dignity

-Professional dementia caregivers are trained to use structured, person-centered approaches that reduce confusion and support independence in activities of daily living.
-Families providing care at home can adopt many of these strategies directly.
+Professional dementia caregivers are trained to use structured, person-centered approaches that reduce confusion and support independence in daily activities.
+Families providing care at home can adopt many of these same strategies directly.

 Communication Techniques That Work

-• Use the person's name and speak slowly and clearly in short, simple sentences
+- Use the person's name and speak slowly in short, simple sentences

-• Ask one question at a time — offer two choices rather than open-ended questions ("Would you like chicken or soup for lunch?" rather than "What do you want to eat?")
+- Ask one question at a time — offer two choices rather than open-ended questions ("Would you like chicken or soup?" rather than "What do you want to eat?")

-• Never argue about false memories or correct the person's confusion aggressively — redirect instead
+- Never argue about false memories — redirect instead

-• Use positive, calm body language — tone carries more meaning than words as verbal comprehension declines
+- Use calm body language — tone carries more meaning than words as verbal comprehension declines

 What Is the 90-Second Rule for Dementia Patients?

-The 90-second rule, developed by brain scientist Dr. Jill Bolte Taylor based on her research into emotional regulation and neurological recovery, refers to the physiological arc of an emotional response: when a person experiences an emotional trigger, the neurochemical surge that produces the feeling lasts approximately 90 seconds before it naturally dissipates — as long as the stimulus is not re-introduced.
-For dementia caregivers, this means that when a loved one becomes agitated, upset, or combative, the most effective response is often to stay calm, avoid escalating the interaction, redirect gently, and allow those 90 seconds to pass rather than engaging the emotion directly.
-Many dementia care specialists use this principle to train caregivers to de-escalate distress quickly without confrontation or restraint.
+The 90-second rule refers to the physiological arc of an emotional response.
+When a person experiences an emotional trigger, the neurochemical surge that produces the feeling lasts approximately 90 seconds before it naturally dissipates — as long as the stimulus is not reintroduced.
+For dementia caregivers, this means that when a loved one becomes agitated or combative, the most effective response is to stay calm, redirect gently, and allow those 90 seconds to pass rather than engaging the emotion directly.
+This principle is used widely by trained dementia care specialists to de-escalate distress quickly and without confrontation.

 Structured Routine as a Therapeutic Tool

-The brain affected by Alzheimer's or dementia retains procedural memory — the memory for familiar routines — longer than it retains explicit memory for facts and events.
-A predictable daily schedule reduces anxiety, reduces the energy cost of decision-making, and gives the person a sense of control.
-Build the routine around the person's existing preferences: if they have always been a morning shower person, keep morning showers in the routine.
+The brain affected by Alzheimer's retains procedural memory — the memory for familiar routines — longer than it retains explicit memory for facts and events.
+A predictable daily schedule reduces anxiety and gives the person a sense of control.
+Build the routine around the person's existing preferences.
 Familiar music, familiar foods, and familiar physical environments are all powerful stabilizers.
+This is one of the most valuable and underused personal care resources available to families.

 Dementia Treatments: What Families Should Know